 Samaritan needed to build Web-based services to complement their popular offline offerings, while simultaneously building a team of developers and operations talent capable of delivering and maintaining these Web services to better position the ministry for the future.
 Roth needed to orchestrate both of these initiatives while confronted with the harsh financial realities of not-for-profit ministries.
 “We had a fledgling group that we were bringing on board,” Samaritan’s Manager of Business Intelligence and Innovation Dana Pace said.
 “And I think it was important to Rod that we did things right—that we learned a good system, a good approach.”

-Roth’s team attended the Software Craftsmanship North America conference to discover more ways to leverage the software craftsmanship movement to benefit their ministry.
+Roth’s team attended the Software Craftsmanship North America conference to discover more ways to leverage the software as a craft movement to benefit their ministry.
 While there, they were inspired by the way 8th Light, the conference’s sponsor, had expanded its business.

-8th Light hires its craftsmen through an exclusive apprenticeship program, which teaches students how to apply the standards, practices, and principles of software craftsmanship in a professional environment.
+8th Light hires its crafters through an exclusive apprenticeship program, which teaches students how to apply the standards, practices, and principles of our craft in a professional software environment.
 This model of apprenticeship allows the company to bring in developers from many different backgrounds and skill sets, and train them to become professionals who work through a deliberate and iterative software development process.

 Roth identified this model as a viable way for his own team to grow organically, making the most of their finite resources by creating great developers instead of simply hiring them.
 “We aspired to put in place the disciplines that 8th Light demonstrates,” Roth said.
 “But for me, the biggest clincher was the mindset around apprenticeships—the environment of learning and growing through apprenticeship, and the collaborative nature that approach spawns.”

-Productive partnerships are one of the core values of Software Craftsmanship, and the teams’ proximity allowed 8th Light to help Samaritan build the kind of collaborative environment that allows the Agile development processes to thrive.
+Productive partnerships are one of the core values of Software as a Craft, and the teams’ proximity allowed 8th Light to help Samaritan build the kind of collaborative environment that allows the Agile development processes to thrive.
 “I would call it a partnership,” Roth said.
 “We let 8th Light be part of the immersion that happened in our organization.”